Matucana intertexta is a recipient of the prestigious Award of Garden Merit of the UK's Royal Horticultural Society.

 Description

 Matucana intertexta is a small cactus with a green, solitary, spherical to broadly cylindrical stem with 15 to 25 blunt ribs divided into flattened tubercles.
 The stem can grow up to 12 inches (30 cm) tall and 7.2 inches (18 cm) in diameter.
 Initially, the spines are white and up to 20 per areole, measuring up to 0.4 inches (1 cm) long, and can not be differentiated into central and radial.
 Later, they become stronger and darker, each areole bearing 8 to 12 radial and 1 to 4 central spines.
-The radial spines are straight and up to 0.8 inches (2 cm) long, while the central spines are straight or somewhat bent, brown with black tip, turning grey with age, and up to 1.4 inches (3.5 cm) long.
+The radial spines are straight and can grow up to 0.8 inches (2 cm) long, while the central spines are straight or somewhat bent, brown with black tips, turning grey with age, and can grow up to 1.4 inches (3.5 cm) long.

 How to Grow and Care for Matucana intertexta